onlyafly/number-headings-obsidian/README.md

 ### 1.11.0 (Jan 1, 2023)

+* Added the 'start-at' setting to allow numbering to start at a number other than 1.
+See <https://github.com/onlyafly/number-headings-obsidian/issues/33>.
 * Fixed bug where table of contents would cause Obsidian to freeze if there is no other headings.
 See <https://github.com/onlyafly/number-headings-obsidian/issues/37>.

 ### 1.10.1 (Dec 31, 2022)